DavidEGrayson/aoe2recfun/README.md

     ./merge.rb -o OUTPUT INPUT1 INPUT2 ...

-The resulting recording will be a copy of the first input except for some chat messages being modified or added.
+The resulting recording will be a copy of the first full-length input (which we call the main input) except for some chat messages being modified or added.
-Flares and view lock information in the first input are not touched.
+Flares and view lock information of this main input are not touched.

-- To view flares, you have to select the perspective the user who sent the flare or viewed the flare.
+- To view flares, you have to select the perspective of the user who sent the flare or saw the flare.
-- The output file will only have view lock information from the first input file (INPUT1).
+- The output file will only have view lock information from the main input.

 Warning: This command prints out the chat on the screen, so you might get spoiled about the results of the game!